Raghunandanverma1/Power_Bi_Sales_Project/README.md

 # Power_Bi_Sales_Project
-<h2>The Dashboard contains all the insights for sales by a store</h2>
+<h2>The Dashboard contains all the insights for sales of store.</h2>